 Smart Growth development concentrates water use in high-density population areas.
 These areas do not always have sufficient local water sources available to meet concentrated demand.
-In particular, the towns that rely on groundwater from hard rock aquifers may exceed the sustained yield of their water supply aquifers as high-density population growth occurs.
+In particular, the towns that rely on groundwater from hard rock aquifers may exceed the sustained yield of their water supply aquifers as high-density population growth occurs in the area.
 Only towns using groundwater as their sole source struggle with the problem of needing sufficient land area to meet their water supply needs, as the water balance criteria is not applied to surface water withdrawals when issuing water appropriation permits.
 Towns relying on water from Coastal Plain Aquifers, however, such as those in southern Maryland and the Eastern Shore, generally rely on deeper confined aquifers, which are not subject to the water balance criteria.

 During the 2008 legislative session, the Maryland General Assembly passed SB 674, which authorizes MDE to give priority to public water systems that provide water to municipal corporations when allocating groundwater in Carroll, Frederick, or Washington counties.
 This legislation was developed collaboratively with the Maryland Municipal League, the affected counties, and MDE, with the goal of protecting the State's water resources and private property interests while at the same time promoting Smart Growth.
-MDE has formed a stakeholder's workgroup to assist the Department in developing regulations for implementing this law.
+MDE has been meeting with a stakeholder's workgroup to develop regulations for implementing this law.

-A stakeholder workgroup began meeting in February 2009 to develop appropriate policies and draft regulations to implement the intent of SB674.
-The stakeholder group met periodically throughout the past fiscal year and has made progress toward determining an approach that would allow MDE to give priority to municipalities when allocating water.
-It is expected that regulations will be adopted during the next fiscal year.
+The stakeholder workgroup began meeting in February 2009 to develop appropriate policies and draft regulations to implement the intent of SB674.
+The stakeholder group has reached consensus on an approach for allocating water to municipalities in Carroll, Frederick, and Washington Counties, and regulations are expected to be finalized within the next year.